Literature: Bulldog Drummond

 - No Name Given: "Carl Peterson" is only the latest of a long string of aliases.
 Nobody knows his real name.

-- Not My Driver: At one point, Drummond takes the place of Lakington's chauffeur/getaway driver, not to abduct Lakington but so that he can get into the villains' lair.
+- Not My Driver: Near the climax of Bulldog Drummond, Drummond takes the place of Lakington's chauffeur/getaway driver, not to abduct Lakington but so that he can get into the villains' lair.

-- Poisoned Weapons: At one point, Drummond is attacked by "some sort of native" with a blowpipe and poisoned darts.
+- Poisoned Weapons: In Paris investigating Peterson's plot, Drummond is attacked by "some sort of native" with a blowpipe and poisoned darts.

 - Sanity Slippage: Irma goes off the edge completely after Peterson dies.
 She talks to a bust of Peterson, and even some of her henchmen doubt whether it was a good idea to continue with her.